ombulabs/blog/_posts/2020-10-10-the-importance-of-time-tracking.md

 - Miscalculation of internal project costs: This cost is proportional to the time invested on these projects, so time tracking is vital on this subject.

 ### Indirect
-- Time estimations for billable projects may turn unreliable and hourly rates can become affected as a result.
+- Time estimations for billable projects may become unreliable and hourly rates can be affected as a result.

 - People tending to track less time than what they actually worked reflects directly on the company's efficiency, making it look higher than what it actually is.